 Roadside assistance (or roadside dispatch, as it can commonly be referred to) usually means you’ll have a dedicated phone line to call for referral services when you have a vehicle roadside emergency.

 Services can include towing, tire changes, emergency fuel, and other related vehicle breakdown-related services.
 Basic roadside assistance coverage comes complimentary on a lot of credit cards.

 Although the referral service itself is complimentary, the cardholder is responsible for the cost of any actual services provided.
-For example, if you were to have a flat tire and call the roadside assistance line, a service provider could be summoned to come change your tire — but you would be responsible for paying the service provider.
+For example, if you were to have a flat tire and call the roadside assistance line, a service provider could be summoned to come change your tire, but you would be responsible for paying the service provider.

-Hot Tip: Some basic roadside assistance coverage can also include a preferred pre-negotiated flat rate that is charged the cardholder, such as $59 per service call.
+Hot Tip: Some basic roadside assistance coverage can also include a preferred pre-negotiated flat rate that is charged to the cardholder, such as $59 per service call.

 Premium roadside assistance is a step up from roadside dispatch, as the services are provided either at no cost or include a specific maximum benefit amount (such as $50 per service call).